cmsc388M/spring20/project2/ui/README.md

 #### Polling for Input

 For this section, you will need to refer to the [Documentation for OVRInput](https://developer.oculus.com/documentation/unity/unity-ovrinput/).
 It contains some great code examples of how you can obtain input as well as the controller mappings.
+Since you will be dealing with the menu button on the Touch Controller, you will want to note that it is mapped to `Button.Start`.

-In particular, you may notice that there are three methods within the _**OVRInput**_ class that you can use to access the state of controller input:`Get()`, `GetDown()`, and `GetUp()`.
+As you go through the documentation, you may notice that there are three methods within the _**OVRInput**_ class that you can use to access the state of controller input: `Get()`, `GetDown()`, and `GetUp()`.
 For buttons, they all return boolean values of whether it is pressed, but under different conditions.

 - `GetDown()` only returns true during the frame where the button state has changed from not pressed to pressed.
 - `Get()` returns true during all frames where the button is continued to be pressed.